128technology/docs/docs/intro_installation_azure.md

 In earlier versions of the 128T Networking Platform software (pre-5.0), the 128T Router used the PCI addresses to map to the device interfaces.
 If you are installing an earlier version of the 128T Software, please see [PCI Address Association](#pci-address-association).

-With the release of 5.0, device interfaces are mapped using the VMBus UUID.
+With the release of 5.0, device interfaces are mapped using the VMBus UUID; use of the PCI addresses is no longer supported.
 Use the following process to map the VMBus UUID to the device interfaces.

 ### Configuring a Device Interface with VMBus UUID